Oregon Defensible Space Code Development Process

-Based on the language in Senate Bill 762, the standards will be completed by December 2022.
-The timeline for when the standards will go into effect is dependent on when the final version of the wildfire risk map is released by the Oregon Department of Forestry.
+Based on the language in Senate Bill 762, the code will be completed by December 2022.
+The timeline for when the code will go into effect in late 2023.

 The map was withdrawn on August 4, 2022, and an updated version will be released on March 1, 2023.
 The map was developed by Oregon State University and the Oregon Department of Forestry.

-If your home or business is in the wildland-urban interface (WUI) and at high or extreme risk, you may be subject to the defensible space standards.
-Homes and businesses not in the WUI and at high or extreme risk are not subject to the standards.
+If your home or business is in the wildland-urban interface (WUI) and at high or extreme risk, you may be subject to the defensible space code.
+Homes and businesses not in the WUI and at high or extreme risk are not subject to the code.

 The OSFM recommends home and business owners at high or extreme risk but not in the WUI follow defensible space best practices.
 Wildfire does not recognize map boundary lines.

 The OSFM can answer questions about the defensible space code, standards, and best practices at SB762@osp.oregon.gov.

 - Can answer questions about risk level, map layers or statistics, and the risk appeal process